Pushpavel/AutoCp/README.md

 This file stores the problems and testcases you gathered using <kbd>Gather Problems</kbd> Action.

+### File Structure

+<kbd>Gather Problems</kbd> Action generates solution files inside a folder named by
+the [group](https://github.com/jmerle/competitive-companion#explanation) that the problem belows to.
+> Moving or renaming files will unlink the solution file to its problem

+### Limitations

+- Time Limit and Memory Limit is ignored.
+- Strict File Structure

 ### Help? 😀

 - If you've noticed a bug or have a feature request,